rams3sh/cowin4all/README.md

 This has been released with good intentions of helping all in getting equal chances at booking slots in CoWIn.

-Use it at your own risk. author assumes no responsibility or liability in case of illegitimate use of this code.
+Use it at your own risk.
+Author assumes no responsibility or liability in case of illegitimate use of this code.